bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 - **Outlook (`outlook-module`)**:
   - Update `OutlookEmailConverter` if the new field has an equivalent in Outlook `.msg` files.
 - **Spring (`spring-module`)**:
-  - Update `SimpleJavaMailProperties` to include the new property.
+  - Update `SimpleJavaMailProperties` and Spring Boot metadata for the new property.
-  - Update `SimpleJavaMailSpringSupport` to map the Spring property to the `ConfigLoader` and builders.
+  - Update `SimpleJavaMailSpringSupport` so its context-local source includes the property and its `SimpleJavaMailConfig` bean supplies it to builders.

 ## 6. Defaults & Overrides (EmailGovernance)